Historizing Metrics Stored in Database

 Preparing Queries for Historical Retention

-To differentiate between collected metrics by name, you need to assign aliases to each column.
+To differentiate between collected metrics by name, assign aliases to each column.

 SELECT SUM(amount) AS total_amount, COUNT(amount) AS total_count FROM daily_orders WHERE received > NOW() - INTERVAL 1 HOUR

-customer_ prefix and add the customer name to the list of column in the
+For statistics grouped by customer, add the customer name to the list of columns in the

 SELECT customer, SUM(amount) AS customer_amount, COUNT(amount) AS customer_count FROM daily_orders WHERE received > NOW() - INTERVAL 1 HOUR GROUP BY customer

 Creating views is optional but recommended to ensure the monitoring account under which the queries are executed cannot customize the query text, inadvertently retrieving more data than necessary.